I cross into Maryland on my fourth day out, woooohoooooo!!!

-Suffice to say, morale is at an all-time low.
+Suffice it to say, morale is at an all-time low.
 I do the only reasonable thing I can … I sit and feel sorry for myself along the side of the road, often. 😛

 When I get to Queenstown, Maryland, I lie on a bench and wonder if the people across the street from me think I’m homeless.
 They probably do.

 Then I stop by a convenience store and rediscover the magic of fried chicken and french fries.
 (I packed nothing but granola bars and ramen noodles for my trip, thinking that’s all I’d need to carry in-between towns.
 And after a particular incident at Tuckahoe where I ate cold, soggy ramen noodles that didn’t sit well with my stomach and had me blowing chunks everywhere – they almost tasted better coming up than they did going down!
 I’ve sworn off ramen noodles for the remainder of my trip, leaving me with nothing but a few granola bars, which I’ve been picking at half-halfheartedly for the past four days to sustain me.
 It’s been misery.)

 The fried chicken and french fries teach me that maybe this life isn’t so bad when I’m not malnourished.
 Ha!

 That same day, my grandparents agree to come visit from Pennsylvania.
 Which means I get to take a nice, hot shower for the first time in days and, oh my goodness, it is pure bliss.
 The built-up grease & grime coating my skin was beginning to drive me mad; I can literally scrape it off my legs now.
 And having a safe place to sleep for the night – in a real bed! – is just the thing to lift my spirits.